Qiskit/ecosystem/docs/overview.md

-# Project Overview
+---
+hide:
+  - edit
+---

+# Qiskit Ecosystem project overview

-The Ecosystem consists of projects, tools, utilities, libraries and tutorials from a broad community of developers and researchers.
+The Qiskit Ecosystem consists of projects, tools, utilities, libraries and tutorials from a broad community of developers and researchers.
 The goal of the Ecosystem is to recognize, support and accelerate development of quantum technologies using Qiskit.

 ## Contents